sowens23/CS-F311/README.md

   - Average-case performance for Hash Table is Amortized-Constant, for rehashing
   - Malicious users can force poor hash table performance, which can be countered sometimes with cryptographic hash functions, but adds an overhead cost making it unsuitable for most applications.
   ### Prefix Trees
-  - Also called "Trie", which is fucking dumb.
+  - Also called "Trie", which is hilarious.
   - Prefix Trees are table whose keys are strings.
     - Each child is associated with a character
     - Each node has at most one child for each character